GIST-NJU/RestCT/exp/README.md

 ## Experimental Data

-When the execution of RestCT finishes, the test results can be found in the `xxx` direcotry.
+When the execution of RestCT finishes, the test results can be found in the `/root/RestCT/exp/output/GitLab[BingMap]_RQ1[RQ2]` direcotry.
 These include:

 * `statistics.csv`: this file records primary metrics for evaluation (tht is, the numbers reported in the paper), including:
   * coverage strengths applied (*SStrength*=2, *EStrength*=3, and *AStrength*=2, by default)